Friday, November 07, 2014

 in widely scattered prairie, savanna, and woods areas.

 The first little purple leaves of prairie betony are often the first spring color we see.
-Betony is now widespread, because the seeds are easy to gather, and the seeds do very well.
+Betony is now widespread, because the seeds are easy to gather, and they do very well.

 As the central buds unfold, large areas will be bright yellow.

-(We also still pick and scatter a lot by hand, before the weevils can eat it all.)
+(We also pick and scatter a lot, gathered early, before the weevils eat most of it.)

 Then in 2012, one plant showed itself where we'd been scything tall goldenrod.

 We put a cage on it, and in 2013 it was many stems needing many cages.
 Inspired and looking carefully, we found three more plants widely scattered.
-Now they all have cages.
+Now they all have cages and are patches with scores of stems spread ten or twenty feet from those original survivors.

 We have so many close-ups of the prairie white-fringed orchid.